rax-incubate/gcp-mc-demo/README.md

 ![](png/design.png)

+The main building blocks are

+  - Anthos - Manages clusters across the two clouds and handles Kubernetes application deployments.
+  - AlloyDB - RDBMS across GCP and AWS (using Omni)
+  - Big Query - Analytics datastore using GCP-native setup and external tables with AWS storage.
+  - Supporting components - Load balancers, VPCs that are required for the above.
+  - Optional components - One can use DNS and other services like Apigee at the presentation layer for the application.
+High-speed low latency connectivity at the backend by deploying GCP Cloud Interconnect or AWS Direct Connnect.

 The entire infrastructure for this solution can be deployed using Terraform.
-There are additional steps required for the application such as Kubernetes secrets which are included in the step-by-step instructions.
+The application requires additional steps, such as Kubernetes secrets, which are included in the step-by-step instructions.
 Here are some notable mentions from the solution deployment.

-- We are using Anthos trial period and so can you.
+  - We are using Anthos trial period, and so can you.

-- AlloyDB OMNI is still in Preview stage.
-It is a good time to experiment and learn while it moves to a GA stage.
+  - AlloyDB OMNI is still in the Preview stage.
+It is an excellent time to experiment and learn while it moves to a GA stage.
   - Provisioning of AlloyDB takes time, about 15-30 minutes.
-Same is true for Kubernetes on AWS using Anthos.
+The same is true for Kubernetes on AWS using Anthos.
 GKE on GCP is very quick.

-- VPN has some gotchas in terms of single step provisioning because of a cyclic dependecy.
+  - VPN has some issues in terms of single-step provisioning because of a cyclic dependency.
 This can be avoided using multi-stage deployment.

-- Region selection is a tricky if you want to use Anthos and BQ Omni together.
-Due the different combination, the only regions in US that work for this reference are `us-east4` in GCP and `us-east-1` in AWS and `eastus2` in Azure.
+  - Region selection is tricky if you want to use Anthos and BQ Omni together.
+Due to the different combinations, the only regions in the US that work for this reference are us-east4 in GCP, us-east-1 in AWS and eastus2 in Azure.
 If you drop the requirement for Big Query OMNI, more options open up.
-See [Big Query Omni Locations](https://cloud.google.com/bigquery/docs/locations#omni-loc) & [Anthos supported regions](https://cloud.google.com/anthos/clusters/docs/multi-cloud/aws/reference/supported-regions) for more details.
+See Big Query Omni Locations & Anthos supported regions for more details.

 ## Cost of the solution

-This total cost of the Cloud services will be around 1600 USD if you run this for the **whole** month.
-If you plan to test this for few days, the cost will be significantly lower.
+This total cost of the Cloud services will be around 1600 USD if you run this for the whole month.
+The price will be significantly lower if you plan to test this for a few days.

- - GCP
+GCP

   - AlloyDB is the most expensive component in this setup.
 2 vCPU, 16 GB instance is close to 370 USD a month.
 If you add two read replicas, it comes to 900 USD in total.
 You can skip the replicas to save cost.
-See [AlloyDB pricing](https://cloud.google.com/alloydb/pricing) fo details.
+See AlloyDB pricing for details.

- 	- Kubernetes comes next with GKE around 200 USD for this test single cluster with 2 nodes.
+  - Kubernetes comes next with GKE, around 200 USD for this test single cluster with two nodes.
   - Anthos costs will come to 50 USD a month.
 Not this is only for the trial of Anthos.
-You can review [https://cloud.google.com/anthos/pricing/](https://cloud.google.com/anthos/pricing/) for the full details.
+You can review https://cloud.google.com/anthos/pricing/ for the full details.

- 	- The rest are generally low ranging and under 25 USD.
+  - The rest are generally low-ranging and under 25 USD.

- - AWS
+AWS

- 	- On AWS,the cost is mostly around EC2 instances.
-For the test cases, we need 2 instances for AlloyDB and another 5 instances for Anthos Kubernetes Cluster (3 for control plane and 2 for worker nodes).
-Assuming `t2.large` for AlloyDB and `t3.medium` for AWS EC2 instances,  it comes to around 525 USD per month.
-It is important to note that AWS and GCP is **not** an apples-to-apples comparison.
-In case of GCP, you have a far superior Alloy DB setup and it is fully managed by GCP.
+  - On AWS, the cost is mainly around EC2 instances.
+For the test cases, we need two instances for AlloyDB and another five instances for Anthos Kubernetes Cluster (3 for the control plane and 2 for worker nodes).
+Assuming t2.large for AlloyDB and t3.medium for AWS EC2 instances, it comes to around 525 USD per month.
+It is important to note that AWS and GCP are not an apples-to-apples comparison.
+In the case of GCP, you have a far superior Alloy DB setup, and it is fully managed by GCP.
 With AWS, you are running it on EC2 and doing some of the management work.

- 	- The next biggest cost on AWS is the NAT gateway.
+  - The next most significant cost of AWS is the NAT gateway.

- 	- The rest are generally low ranging and under 25 USD.
+  - The rest are generally low-ranging and under 25 USD.

 # Future areas to explore